solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     AS
     SELECT
         *
     FROM
         [wwi_perf].[Sale_Heap]
     ```

-    The query will take about 10 minutes to complete.
+The creation of this table took approximately 10 minutes to complete and index (on 340 million rows).

-    >Note:
-    >CTAS is a more customizable version of the SELECT...INTO statement.
+    > **Note**: CTAS is a more customizable version of the SELECT...INTO statement.
     >SELECT...INTO doesn't allow you to change either the distribution method or the index type as part of the operation.
-You create the new table by using the >default distribution type of ROUND_ROBIN, and the default table structure of CLUSTERED COLUMNSTORE INDEX.
+You create the new table by using the default distribution type of ROUND_ROBIN, and the default table structure of CLUSTERED COLUMNSTORE INDEX.
-    >
     >With CTAS, on the other hand, you can specify both the distribution of the table data as well as the table structure type.

-2. Run the query again to see the performance improvements:
+When the original problematic query is run again, we can see a definite performance improvement.

     ```sql
     SELECT TOP 1000 * FROM